Career path to becoming a Chartered Architectural Technologist, and Fellow member of CIAT

 As a precursor and for full disclosure, I am not an Architect, nor do I pretend to be one.
 It is a protected title and I treat it with the respect it deserves at all times.
-I have worked full time for fourteen years in an RIBA Chartered Architectural Practice, with a variety of roles, but have never pretended to be something that I am not.
+I have worked full time for sixteen years in an RIBA Chartered Architectural Practice, with a variety of roles, but have never pretended to be something that I am not.

 This page is a quick summary of how I became a Chartered Architectural Technologist, a role which I am acutely aware is not recognised in the United States of America, although is in the UK, other areas of North America and further afield.
 I have former colleagues based in New Zealand, Canada and Japan, all with educational ties to Architectural Technology.